goproxyio/goproxy.io/content/docs/goproxyio-private.md

 ### 8. I have a problem, how can I report it?

-Feel free to email us admin@goproxy.io directly, or (file an issue for feedback)[https://github.com/goproxyio/goproxy/issues/new].
+Feel free to email us admin@goproxy.io directly, or [file an issue for feedback](https://github.com/goproxyio/goproxy/issues/new).